-All students are required to either register in every semester (Fall, Winter, Spring/Summer) from the time of admission until the requirements of the degree have been met, or formally withdraw in accordance with Regulation 2.5, "Withdrawal from the University" (please see Regulation 2.5 in the current UNBC Graduate Calendar for more details).
-Students who have withdrawn from their Graduate program and later wish to return to Graduate Studies must reapply, pay the reapplication fee, and provide a letter to the Graduate Studies Officer stating their rationale for wishing to return to Graduate Studies at the University of Northern British Columbia (please see Regulation 2.0, "Registration Procedures and Status" for more details).
-The UNBC Graduate Calendar may be accessed online at www.unbc.ca/calendar/graduate.
+All students are required to either register in every semester (September, January, May) from the time of admission until the requirements of the degree have been met, or formally withdraw in accordance with Regulation 2.5, "Withdrawal from the University" (see Regulation 2.5 in the current UNBC Graduate Calendar for more details).

+Students who have withdrawn with permission from their graduate program and later wish to return can only do so if, inclusive of their time away from their graduate program, they have not exceeded the time limit applicable to their graduate program (see Regulation 4.2 and 7.7).
+Students must a) submit a new Application for Admission to Graduate Programs form and pay the reapplication fee b) provide a letter to UNBC Graduate Admissions in the Office of the Registrar stating their rationale for wishing to return to their graduate program and c) provide proof of supervisory support for their reinstatement.

+See Regulation 2.0 "Registration Procedures and Status" for further details.
+The UNBC Graduate Calendar may be accessed online at www2.unbc.ca/calendar/graduate.